sodafoundation/documentation/content/guides/user-guides/orchestration/_index.md

 To move objects from bucket of one cloud provider to the other, user can create an instance of "migration bucket" Service under Migration.

 #### Prerequisites:
-    a) All the required cloud backends are added into OpenSDS
+    a) All the required cloud backends are added into SODA
     b) Required buckets are created in the respective cloud backends.
 Check this under 'Resource->Buckets'

 ####  Creating an instance